 Allow specific information to be displayed about the diagnosis, treatment, and long-term side effects.
 This will help develop a plan moving forward so that a constructed decision is made with evidence-based recommendations.

-Have a prompt that helps make recommendations for initial testing based off the symptoms of the patient, while considering their medical history.
+Have a prompt that helps make recommendations for initial testing based on the symptoms of the patient, while considering their medical history.

 Electronic health record (EHR) system that updates in real-time for better communication and tracks each patient.
-It would also alert and notify the severity of a patient's current condition when arriving at the hospital, this allows management to delegate who is best suited for the patient now.
+It would also alert and notify the severity of a patient's current condition when arriving at the hospital, this allows management to delegate who is best suited to care for the patient now.

 Have the CDSS notify healthcare providers when the symptom of a patient worsens or if they show more symptoms related to cancer, allowing a more effective way to prevent the condition from worsening.